 Hammerhead Shark Puppet—What kind of shark makes the best carpenter?
 A hammerhead shark!
 Once they’ve completed this activity, kids will love playing with their new shark puppet.
 It’s perfect for kids of all ages and will be a hit during Shark Week!

 Paper Plate Crab Craft – Turn an everyday paper plate into a silly sidewalker!
 This crab is fun to break out the paints with and let your kid’s artistic side shine through.
-Use our free printable template to complete the cute crab!
+Use our free printable template to complete this cute interactive ocean crab!

 Paper Plate Fish Craft – Make a whole school of fish with some paper plates!
 Kids will love customizing their fish to be colorful works of art!
-Grab the free template and create some fish to keep the summer boredom at bay.
+Grab the free template and create some fish to keep the summer boredom at bay with ocean-themed activities!

 Ocean Activities For Kids